Kodawari Ramen: Japan invites itself to the heart of Paris's Odeon district

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris

-For starters, Kodawari Ramen unveils several small plates from 2,50 € to 6 €.
-On the menu?Edamame, soy beans in their pods, but also the inevitable wakame, the perfumed seaweed salad or the Tori Soboro Don (Rice, marinated minced chicken, seaweed).
+For starters, Kodawari Ramen unveils several small plates from €2.50 to €6.
+On the menu?Edamame, soy beans in their pods, as well as the essential wakame, fragrant seaweed salad and Tori Soboro Don (rice, marinated minced chicken, seaweed).

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris

-A piece of advice, opt for the unavoidable and original Kurogoma Ninniku Ramen made with black sesame sauce, marinated red label roasted pork, mizuna, bamboo and soy shoots, onion.
-With its more than tender roasted pork, delicious noodles and tasty black sesame sauce, this ramen has become the house specialty.
+A word of advice: opt for the unmissable and original Kurogoma Ninniku Ramen with black sesame sauce, marinated red label roast pork, mizuna, bamboo and soy shoots and onion.
+With its tender roast pork, delicious noodles and tasty black sesame sauce, this ramen has become a house specialty.
 The best part?
-Add to it the Tamago supplement, for 2 €, a big soft-boiled farm egg, simmered in a soy sauce broth.
+Add the Tamago supplement, for €2, a large soft-boiled farm egg simmered in a soy sauce broth.
 A real delight!

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris

-Other supplements are possible: the Chashu for 2,50 € (slice of roasted and marinated pork from the Basque farm of Abotia), or the Kaedama noodle supplement for 2,50 €.
+Other extras include Chashu for €2.50 (slice of roasted and marinated pork from the Basque farm of Abotia), or the Kaedama noodle supplement for €2.50.

 Kodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à ParisKodawari Ramen : le spécialiste du Ramen à Paris